ms7m/dispike/docs/tutorial/Bigger Applications/Registering Collection.md

 If you created a collection in a different file, you'll will need to register it with dispike.

 ???+ warning
 	If your event collection needs to be initialized, do it before passing it to dispike.
 Otherwise, dispike can initialize it for you..
-Passing your arguments to ``initalization_arguments`` and let dispike know to initialize it by passing ``initialze_on_load`` to ``register_collection`` function.
+Passing your arguments to ``initialization_arguments`` and let dispike know to initialize it by passing ``initialze_on_load`` to ``register_collection`` function.